kshaffer/musicianship-curriculum/musi199-Unit1.md

 Our study of strict voice-leading follows a sequence of six stages.
 Each stage must be satisfactorily completed before moving to the next.
 The stages are:

-- Types of motion
+- Fundamentals: types of motion and consonance/dissonance
 - *Cantus firmus* composition
 - First-species counterpoint (in two voices)
 - Second-species counterpoint (in two voices)
 - Third-species counterpoint (in two voices)
 - Fourth-species counterpoint (in two voices)

-To pass the *types of motion* stage, a student must demonstrate the ability to identify similar, parallel, contrary, and oblique motion between two voices in a score.
+To pass the *types of motion* stage, a student must demonstrate the ability to identify similar, parallel, contrary, and oblique motion between two voices in a score, as well as identify any interval as a perfect consonance, imperfect consonance, or dissonance (for melodic and harmonic intervals).

 To pass the *cantus firmus composition* stage, a student must demonstrate the ability to *compose* and *sing* a cantus firmus (short, arhythmic melody) that exhibits the characteristics outlined on the [Musicianship Resources][musicianship] website.